drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 |{% raw %}{{ site.posts }}{% endraw %}|Fetches a list of all the posts|
 |{% raw %}{{ site.data }}{% endraw %}|Fetches a list containing the data loaded from the YAML files located in the _data directory|

 Site variables defined in ``_config.yml`` are very useful and can be used to change things globally.
-Imagine you define your facebook username in configuration file.
+Imagine you define your facebook username in the configuration file.
 You can access this from anywhere on the site.

 Let's say this is how you define all the social media accounts in ``_config.yml``,
 {% highlight yaml %}{% raw %}